Search

 Key Takeaways

-Supplement industry trends for Spring 2025 include sports nutrition, beauty from within, gut health, women’s health, plant-based protein supplements, supplement delivery forms, beetroot, immune support, collagen, magnesium, mushrooms, social media trends, wellness/performance functional ingredients, and condition specific supplements.
-In considering these spring supplement trends you want to make sure that, as a brand owner, you can provide innovation, personalized solutions, and natural ingredients in capturing the attention of health-conscious consumers.
-Working with the right contract development and manufacturing organizations (CDMO) can make all the difference in helping you to achieve these goals.
+Supplement industry trends for Spring 2025 include sports nutrition, beauty from within, gut health, women’s health, plant-based protein supplements, supplement delivery forms, beetroot, immune support, collagen, magnesium, mushrooms, social media trends, wellness/performance functional ingredients, and condition-specific supplements.
+In considering these spring supplement trends you want to ensure that, as a brand owner, you can provide innovation, personalized solutions, and natural ingredients to capture the attention of health-conscious consumers.
+Working with the right contract development and manufacturing organizations (CDMO) can make all the difference in helping you achieve these goals.

 How Vitaquest Can Help Brand Owners Manufacture Supplements for the Spring